top of page

 Trekking and Scrambling

-Looking to plan your adventure?
 We offer a FREE first consultation to help you get started!
-We recommend visiting https://thejapanalps.com/en/ to explore various destinations.
-Whether you want us to book the perfect huts for you or prefer our tailored package plan, we're here to ensure you have an unforgettable experience!
+You can explore various destinations through our suggested itineraries or request a customized plan.
+Whether you’d like us to book the perfect mountain huts for you or prefer our tailored self-guided package, we’re here to ensure you have an unforgettable experience.

 Challenging scramble in Mt.
 Yari.